-Ex-soldier Collin Reeves stabbed couple while children slept, court hears
+Ex-soldier Collin Reeves stabbed neighbours with Army dagger, court hears

 - Published

-A former soldier stabbed a young married couple in their home while their children slept upstairs using the ceremonial dagger given to him when he left the Army, a court has heard.
+A former soldier stabbed a married couple in their home while their children slept upstairs using the ceremonial dagger given to him when he left the Army, a court has heard.

 Collin Reeves is accused of murdering Stephen and Jennifer Chapple in Norton Fitzwarren, Somerset, on 21 November.